Office of the Town Clerk

-Maps are also entered into the computer system for indexing and then printed out for our map index.
-We maintain a map index by Map Title and Slide Number.
+Maps are also entered into the computer system for indexing and then printed out for our map indices.
 At this time we have approximately 2000 maps on file.
-After we have accumulated about 30 or 40 maps, they are sent out for microfilming and a paper copy is kept in its place.
+After we have accumulated about 30 or 40 maps, they are sent out for microfilming.
+Paper copies of all maps are available upon request.
 A large map (2’x3’) costs $5.00.
 Half sheet sizes (1’x1.6’) are $2.50.
 Legal-sized maps are $1.00.

 Flood maps are stored in the Town Clerk’s vault.
 These are referred to by title searchers and homeowners and delineate the one hundred year flood plain for properties.

 The Town Clerk’s Office maintains Retention Schedules for all departments.
 Copies relating to each department are dispensed to the Department head with instructions as to how to dispose of records in the proper way.
 This process involves the Department Head, the First Selectman and the Public Records Administrator of the State of Connecticut.
 A strict record is kept of what is to be disposed of.
 Records Retention Schedules approved by the Office of the Public Records Administrator are retained as permanent records in the Town Clerk's office vault.